DocsScript Studio › Character detail panel: chips, basic info, custom fields, more sections

 • Occupation

-• Need (internal): what they actually lack; the inner question they have to answer
+• Need (Internal): what they actually lack; the inner question they must answer

 Example:

-• Want: find the truth of his father's disappearance 30 years ago
+• Want: uncover the truth of the case 30 years ago

-The core dramatic tension of a series often lives in the gap between Want and Need.
+A series' core dramatic tension often lives in the gap between Want and Need.

 Ability / Flaw